Question: "Who are the 'least of these' in the Bible?"

-In this context, the “least of these” refers to those in a variety of needy situations.
+The “least of these” refers to those in a variety of needy situations.
 They include the hungry, thirsty, impoverished, sick, and imprisoned.
+In this context, Jesus is speaking to those on His right, that is, the righteous.
+The needy are called Christ’s “brothers”; thus, the reference is to the righteous helping fellow disciples.
 Jesus said that those who cared for such individuals were not merely serving other people.
 They were serving Him.

 In the same passage, the opposite is also noted.
-The narrative concludes with Jesus condemning those who saw others in need and yet did not help.
+The narrative concludes with Jesus condemning those who saw believers in need and yet did not help.
 He says,

 “For I was hungry and you gave me no food, I was thirsty and you gave me no drink, I was a stranger and you did not welcome me, naked and you did not clothe me, sick and in prison and you did not visit me.’
 Then they also will answer, saying, ‘Lord, when did we see you hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to you?’
 Then he will answer them, saying, ‘Truly, I say to you, as you did not do it to one of the least of these, you did not do it to me.’”

 God has always shown a special concern for the poor and needy (Psalm 35:10).
-It should come as no surprise that He expects His followers to do the same.
+It should come as no surprise that He expects His followers to do the same, especially toward those of the family of God (Galatians 6:10).
 What is surprising about the “least of these” is that our service is ultimately not to the poor, but to Christ Himself.